 The main tourist attraction in Volcanoes national park is the mountain gorilla trekking although there are other mammals in the national park like; black-fronted duiker, buffalo, golden monkey, spotted hyena, and bushbuck, elephants can also be spotted in the park also it’s rare, the park is also believed to be home to over 178 different species of birds.

-Trekking mountain gorillas briefly is known as the visit these and endangered mountain gorillas in their natural habitat.
+Trekking mountain gorillas briefly is known as the visit of these endangered mountain gorillas in their natural habitat.
 Gorilla trekking involves the hike into the forest in search of these gentle giants and this tracking in most cases can take something like 2-7 hours when you searching for these gorillas and after finding where these primates spent the night, you will be allowed a maximum of 1hour to spend with them as you watch them doing their day to day activities, taking photos and recording videos.
-Going for gorilla trekking it will need one to acquire a gorilla permit which is sold and Rwanda Development Board (RDB) offices at 1500$ per permit.
+Going for gorilla trekking you will need to acquire a gorilla permit which is sold and Rwanda Development Board (RDB) offices at 1500$ per permit.

 Birding in the park

 Bird watching is when tourists, most especially bird lovers set off in the morning or evening with their guide and binoculars and enter the forest in search of different species of birds as the guide explains to them their names and behaviors.
-Volcanoes National Park is believed to be home to over 170 different species of birds the thing which makes birding one of the best attractions done in the park.
+Volcanoes National Park is believed to be home to over 170 different species of birds the thing which makes birding one of the best attractions in the park.